Duchy of Ferrara: History

 Alfonso made peace with the succeeding popes.
 He was the patron of Ariosto from 1518 onwards.
 His son Ercole II married Renée of France, daughter of Louis XII of France; he too embellished Ferrara during his reign (1534–1559).

 His son Alfonso II married Lucrezia, daughter of grand-duke Cosimo I of Tuscany, then Barbara, sister of Emperor Maximilian II and finally Margherita Gonzaga, daughter of the Duke of Mantua.
 He raised the glory of Ferrara to its highest point, and was the patron of Tasso, Guarini, and Cremonini – favouring, as the princes of his house had always done, the arts and sciences.
-During the reign of Alfonso II, Ferrara once again developed an opulent court with an impressive musical establishment, rivaled in Italy only by the adjacent city of Venice, and the traditional musical centers such as Rome, Florence, and Milan.
+During the reign of Alfonso II, Ferrara once again developed an opulent court with an impressive musical establishment, rivaled in Italy only by the adjacent city of Venice, and the traditional musical centres such as Rome, Florence, and Milan.
 Composers such as Luzzasco Luzzaschi, Lodovico Agostini, and later Carlo Gesualdo, represented the avant-garde tendency of the composers there, writing for gifted virtuoso performers, including the famous concerto di donne — the three virtuoso female singers Laura Peverara, Anna Guarini, and Livia d'Arco.
 Vincenzo Galilei praised the work of Luzzaschi, and Girolamo Frescobaldi studied with him.

 The city was much affected by the 1570 Ferrara earthquake.

 When Alfonso died in 1597, he had no legitimate male heir.
 The Este lands were inherited by Alfonso's cousin Cesare d'Este.
 However, the succession was not acknowledged by Pope Clement VIII.
 Ferrara was claimed as a vacant fief by the Pope, as was Comacchio.
 The House of Este retained Modena and Reggio, which they held until 1796, apart from short interludes.